Calorie cycling may be just what you need if you want to burn more calories without spending hours at the gym every day.

 This isn’t just a theory: A study published in the European Journal of Clinical Nutrition found that people who ate the same amount of food each day actually lost less weight than those who ate more calories one day and fewer calories the next day (1).
 Calories are important for gaining weight or losing weight, but so are other factors like your metabolism rate and activity levels.

-FAQ about Calorie Cycling
+FAQs about Calorie Cycling